Mid-Career Fellowships Outline Stage 2022-23 guidance notes

 Support of British International Research Institute Required/Granted

-This field not only refers to support that might be sought from British International Research Institutes, but to all appropriate links with them.
+This field refers not only to support that might be sought from British International Research Institutes, but to all appropriate links with them.
 The British Academy provides Government funding for the British Institute at Ankara, British Institute in Eastern Africa, British Institute of Persian Studies, British School at Athens, British School at Rome, Council for British Research in the Levant and Society for Libyan Studies.

 All applicants with research interests in these parts of the world are invited to consider making approaches to the relevant School or Institute.
 More information can be found on the Academy’s website at: